Friday, 17 August 2007

 If all else fails

-small claims court.
+If you have a claim that the retailer won't settle, you can take it to the small claims court.
 The judge can order the retailer to settle the claim and pay legal costs.

 Hopefully, things will never get that far.
 But, until the shops sort their act out, you might have to force them to respect your statutory rights - because you'll probably know more about the subject than they do."